Choosing Emirates First Class

 In First Class you also get a writing kit.
 Unless you wanted this as a souvenir, I am not sure how practical this amenity was.

-9) Service Makes All the Difference
+9) Service Makes All the Difference In Emirates First Class

 We have experienced brands that really know about what drives customer satisfaction and loyalty!
 The staff and service was the one thing that I expected to be markedly different between Business Class and First Class.
 With far less First Class passengers, the staff should be more attentive.